weight training over 45

 Zone 2 is the heart rate zone at which you are not building lactic acid (causes sore muscles).
 It is aerobic training that often feels like it is not hard enough.
 You can determine your zone 2 as the exercise where you could still hold a conversation but don’t really want to.
 It’s mostly aerobic, sustained, and strengthens your aerobic foundation, which increases fat burning and endurance.

+Most of your aerobic activity should be in this zone for maximum benefit with minimum stress on the body.
 It has cardiovascular advantages, increases endurance, helps with weight management, prevents chronic diseases, is good for joints, lowers stress, promotes longevity, and guards against injuries for people in their 40s and beyond.
 Before beginning any workout regimen, especially if you have underlying health concerns, get professional advice.

 Finding the Right Exercise Plan